 But the frequency of incidents varies industry by industry.
 The Verizon 2021 Breach Investigations Report offers a comprehensive overview of different incidents in different industries, with a focus on patterns, actions, and assets.

 Looking at Tessian’s own platform data, Negligent Insiders may be responsible for even more incidents than most expected.
 On average, 800 emails are sent to the wrong person every year in companies with 1,000 employees.
 This is 1.6x more than IT leaders estimate.

 Malicious Insiders are likely responsible for more incidents than expected, too.
 Between March and July 2020, 43% of security incidents reported were caused by malicious insiders.

 We should expect this number to increase.
+Around 98% of organizations say they feel some degree of vulnerability to Insider Threats.
 Over three-quarters of IT leaders (78%) think their organization is at greater risk of Insider Threats if their company adopts a permanent hybrid working structure.
 Which, by the way, the majority of employees would prefer.

 When it comes to the “why”, Insiders – specifically Malicious Insiders – are often motivated by money, a competitive edge, or revenge.
 But, according to one report, there is a range of reasons malicious Insiders act.
 Some just do it for fun.